Entering the European market for shea butter

 - Ensure certified organic shea butter and conventional shea butter is physically separate to prevent contamination.

 Payment is central to all trade, and presents risks to all parties involved.
 Before trading with European buyers, do risk assessments of available payment terms.
-As an exporter of shea butter, minimise your risks whilst working to meet the needs of European buyers.
+You should try to minimise your risks whilst working to meet the needs of European buyers.

 There are several methods of payment.
-However, for both importers and exporters, Letters of Credit (LC) are considered to be the safest payment term.
-This is because a LC lets both parties contact a neutral arbitrator, usually a bank to resolve any issues.
+For both importers and exporters, Letters of Credit (LC) are considered to be the safest payment term.
+LC lets both parties contact a neutral arbitrator, usually a bank to resolve any issues.
 For the exporter, the chosen bank is a guarantor of full payment as long as goods have been dispatched.
 In such instances, to avoid further losses, exporters should find new buyers and pay for the return of dispatched goods.

 - Minimise your risks whilst working to meet the needs of European buyers.
 You can do this by firstly assessing your needs, secondly by speaking to European buyers and finding out their needs and thirdly by working out a compromise which satisfies both parties.